-The Naval Junior Reserve Officer Training Corps (NJROTC) Program at Miami Beach Senior High School, Miami Beach, Florida was established on July 1st, 2000.
-This makes this program one of the eldest NJROTC program in South Florida.
-The program is currently assigned to Area 7 and it is a 4-year course of instruction.
+The Naval Junior Reserve Officer Training Corps (NJROTC) Program at Miami Beach Senior High School, Miami Beach Senior High School (MBSHS), Florida was established on July 1st, 2000.
+This makes this program one of the eldest NJROTC programs in South Florida.
+The program is currently assigned to Area 12and it is a 4-year course of instruction.
 There are approximately 150 Cadets in the program annually.

 I am a Navy Junior ROTC Cadet.